enniorampello/binance-trading-bot/README.md

 ### Indicators
 In the file `indicators.py` there are all the **functions needed to implement a strategy**.
 To understand what they do, just Google their name and there are a lot of informations around.

+### Backtesting
+Until there are no problems, all the backtesting is going to be done through the framework `backtrader`.
+This is a famous framework with **multiple features** that help to get the most information about the execution of the strategy on a dataset.
+It allows to work with generic *.csv* files, specifying the formatting ([here](https://www.backtrader.com/docu/datafeed/) more info).<br/>
+*Backtrader* allows also to **optimize the parameters of the strategy**; this should be a powerful tool that would allow us to **save a lot of time**.
+Of course the optimization must be done in the training set.

-### Trader and Trade
+### Strategies
-These are two classes that should be used for the execution of the algorithm.
-The class `Trader` is used to store the following informations:
-- **starting capital**: it gives information about all the starting quantities of cryptocurrencies.
-- **current capital**: the current state of the capital.
-- **% of starting capital available**: it is a measure of how well the algorithm is performing.
-If it's above 100 we have a positive return, otherwise we are having a loss.
-- **% of capital per trade**: it is a value that tells how much of the available capital should be involved in each trade.
-- **open trades***: it stores all the informations about the current open trades.
-- **trades history****: a set of all the past trades and the related informations.
+Here there is a list of all the strategies to implement:
+- EMA crossover (optimizing parameters);
+- MACD stratgy;
+- EMA crossover w/ stop-loss and take-profit;
+- EMA crossover w/ low timestamp and daily parameter optimization; (**Hot topic**)
+- Bollinger Bands strategy;
+- Stochastic Oscillator strategy;
+- RSI strategy;
+- Combinations of multiple strategies; (**Hot topic**)

 ### TODO
-- Modify the functions of `import-data.py` to set the index of the DataFrame and the *.csv* file to be the correct datetime of the tuple (Google *epoch*).
-- Modify the functions of `import-data.py` to receive as parameters the *symbol*, the *start_date* and the (optional) *end_date*.
-If the *end_date* is not given, the default should be the current date.
-- Implement all the missing attributes and methods of the classes `Trade` and `Trader`.
+- setup a python file to execute the backtesting of the strategies, splitting the data in: training set, cross-validation set and test set;
-- Develop an initial strategy to test the execution of the algorithm on historical data.
+- develop an initial strategy to test the execution of the algorithm on historical data;